OurMachinery/themachinery-books/src/faq.md

 * {:toc}

-## Where do I find a roadmap?
+## Do you have a public roadmap?

-Yes you an find the roadmap online on our website: [Open Roadmap](https://ourmachinery.com/roadmap.html).
+Yes, you can find the roadmap online on our website: [Open Roadmap](https://ourmachinery.com/roadmap.html).

-## I have a bug what do I do?
+## I found a bug, what do I do?

 Have you checked: [Troubleshooting](https://books.ourmachinery.com/troubleshooting.html) if you cannot solve your issue with its help you can report a bug here: [GitHub issues page](https://github.com/OurMachinery/themachinery-public/issues)

-## Can I directly add Assets to my project from the File Explorer of my OS?

-No, the editor will not import assets directly added to the project folder via your OS File Explorer.
-However you can modify The Machinery files (in a directory project) during runtime or before.
-If you do this the Engine will warn you.

-> Changes to the project on disk where detected: [Import] [Ignore]

-More information on this topic [here](https://github.com/OurMachinery/themachinery-public/issues/435).
+## Do you have a Discord server?

+Yes, here's an invite link: https://discord.com/invite/SHHSZaH

 ## What counts as a "user"?

 An individual that is using *The Machinery* as part of their work or working on a team building a game in *The Machinery*, whether they are a programmer, artist, animator, level designer, etc.

-## have multiple machines and platforms, do I need separate licenses?
+## I have multiple machines and platforms, do I need separate licenses?

 No, the license is per user.
 You can use your license on as many different machines and platforms as you like.